evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 # Basic Unix use

+(Or you can go back to the Readme page [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/README.md)).

 All of the software in this workshop is available for free and runs on a Unix operating system.
 In order to use these applications, we need to know/review a few basic commands that will allow us to move through directories, copy and edit files, and see what is in a directory.

 ## Some Unix Basics